-The Office of Federal and State Grants provides fiscal and strategic support to schools and central offices to manage 75+ Federal, State, and Private grants received by and housed in the Boston Public Schools while ensuring all grant dollars comply with regulations.
+The Office of Grants and External Funding provides fiscal and strategic support to schools and central offices to manage 75+ Federal, State, local and Private grants received by and housed in the Boston Public Schools while ensuring all grant dollars comply with regulations.

 What is a Grant?